 Four work groups

 Helping individuals lead a self-directed life

-More than four million Americans* are living with intellectual and/or developmental disabilities (I/DD).
-They want to be able to make their own choices and live independently.
-Yet this can be a challenge in our current health and human services environment.
+About 7.4 million Americans* live with intellectual and/or developmental disabilities (I/DD).
+We all want to be able to make our own choices and live independently.
+For those living with I/DD, especially in our current health and human services landscape, this can be a challenge.

-For the 2017 Spark initiative, some 25 of these stakeholders began discussing the challenges facing Americans with disabilities.
-We also looked at the problems with the system that serves them, and how to solve them.
-Ultimately, this led to the formation of four work groups.
+For the 2017 Spark Initiative, 25 experts in the field began discussing the challenges facing Americans with disabilities.
+We looked at the problems with the system that serves them, and how to solve these problems.
+This led us to form four work groups.